nickolashkraus/nhk-mac/README.md

         | | | | | | |   <_____| | | | | | (_| | (__
         |_| |_|_| |_|_|\_\    |_| |_| |_|\__,_|\___|

-A CLI for quickly setting up a new workstation.
+A CLI for quickly setting up a new macOS workstation.

 ## Usage